MKrbm/SuperMarioBro/README.md

-I am the man of steel
+am I the man of steel?